Grain Temperature Monitoring is Critical

 most widely used temperature sensor for many reasons.

-• They are accurate, low-cost, durable, and dependable.
+• They are accurate, low-cost, economical, and dependable.

-• The measurement is a point measurement with fairly quick
+• The measurement is a point measurement with quick

 • Knowing the temperatures allows the

 manager to look for a

 • In the rarity that a